Plane & Pilot Magazine

 Explore Florida Tech Research

 Florida Tech faculty and students are involved in cutting-edge research, in a wide variety of disciplines.

 Check out all of the projects in the Research Portal that make Florida Tech a world-class research institution!

 Florida Tech is involved in a 10-year partnership with the FAA to enhance general aviation in many aspects.
 Katie, an Aviation Human Factors graduate student, explains what it is and how Florida Tech students can benefit from it in her Florida Tech blog!

 Aviation Sciences - Ph.D.

 Florida Tech's College of Aeronautics is consistently recognized for offering one of the best university-based aviation programs in the country.
-In keeping with this notable distinction, Florida Tech's Ph.D. aviation science degree is the first doctoral aviation program in the nation offered by a Tier One Best National University.
-It is accredited by The Aviation Accreditation Board International.
+In keeping with this notable distinction, Florida Tech's Ph.D. aviation science degree is on of the first doctoral aviation program in the nation and is accredited by The Aviation Accreditation Board International.